|

 and this method has nothing to do with the am ferrite rod. its the LCR method (i call it) where you change the inductance. hope i could describe the trick well. |

 Thanks a lot man.
 It is such a simple technique.
 Now Im glued to my radio set all day long.
-I think ill be able to clear my R/T license listening to this. _________________ Learning never stops, the desire to learn however does. |
+I think ill be able to clear my R/T license listening to this. _________________ India is one of the richest countries in the world.

 |